-In any case if you have a specific requirement for your glass installation it is best to speak to an expert.
-Your chosen glazier should have in depth knowledge about each of these glass options and they should be able to provide you with advice as to how to achieve the appearance you need.
+In any case, if you have a specific requirement for your glass installation it is best to speak to an expert.
+Your chosen glazier should have in-depth knowledge about each of these glass options and they should be able to provide you with advice as to how to achieve the appearance you need.

 Even though the fixing details on a structural glass unit are hidden that doesn’t mean that they are any less important a factor in its design.
-In fact some could argue that they are the most important element of a structural glass project.
+In fact, some could argue that they are the most important element of a structural glass project.

 As each installation of structural glass is bespoke there are no ‘typical’ fixing details available for architects to include in their drawings.
-Instead you need to speak to a specialist glazing designer.
+Instead, you need to speak to a specialist glazing designer.

 You want to consider how the fixing detail will both connect to the building but also how they will be hidden.
 If your building finishes don’t allow for the concealment of fixings (if you have a brick skin or stone external finish) then clever structural glass design details can be used to ensure that the glass fixings are hidden and minimal.

 On this extension to a private home in the Cotswolds, for example, the head fixing of the structural glass could not be hidden in a traditional fashion due to the light stone exterior.
-Instead the glass was elongated and the structural glass fixings were pre-bonded to the inner face.
+Instead, the glass was elongated and the structural glass fixings were pre-bonded to the inner face.
 This allowed us to fix the glass back to the building whilst maintaining a flush finish from the glass to the stone!

-No structural glazier will give out design details before in depth design is done, however if you meet with one of their technicians in person or visit their showroom rough ideas or sketches should be able to be produced that will help you to integrate this glass into your building.
-If detailed structural glass design is required before the glass is ready to be ordered the client could pay a deposit or design fee to allow the glazier to produce in depth design details.
+No structural glazier will give out design details before in-depth design is done, however if you meet with one of their technicians in person or visit their showroom rough ideas or sketches should be able to be produced that will help you to integrate this glass into your building.
+If detailed structural glass design is required before the glass is ready to be ordered the client could pay a deposit or design fee to allow the glazier to produce in-depth design details.
 This is often done for listed or sensitive buildings where full design details are required early on.

 Installation and Access

 Most structural glass installs will be utilising large panes of glass.
-How these large panes of glass get to site, how they are manoeuvred into place and how they are installed can be tricky.
+How these large panes of glass get to the site, how they are manoeuvred into place and how they are installed can be tricky.

-First of all you should ensure that your structural glazier has an in house installation team.
+First of all, you should ensure that your structural glazier has an in house installation team.
 This means that they will be responsible for the glass installation and lifting on site so you don’t have to worry about it.